Kong/kongponents/docs/components/select.md

 Currently we support numbers (will be converted to `px`), `auto`, and percentages for width.

 :::tip Note
-Because we are controlling the widths of multiple elements, we recommend using this prop instead of classes or explicit styles to control the width.
+Because we are controlling the widths of multiple elements, we recommend using this prop to control the width instead of explicitly adding classes or styles to the `KSelect` component.
 :::

 <div>